-- State Local Partnership Program (SLPP) In July 2010, the TAM Board committed nearly \$6 million in SLPP funds to the Major Roads Category of Strategy 3.1.
+• State Local Partnership Program (SLPP) - In July 2010, the TAM Board committed nearly \$6 million in SLPP funds to the Major Roads Category of Strategy 3.1.
 However, in July 2011, the TAM Board diverted all available SLPP funds from the Major Roads category to the SMART project.
 Concurrently, the TAM Board directed the same amount of Measure A Debt Service Reserve to the Major Road Category to make those projects whole.
 To date, \$2 million of the \$6 million available has been allocated to two projects: West Sir Francis Drake Boulevard in the West Planning Area and Miller Avenue in the South Planning Area.
 The remaining \$4 million is still available for allocations to three Planning Areas (North, Central, and Ross Valley).
-The commitment to backfill SLPP funds with Measure A Debt Service Reserve is anticipated to be satisfied in FY 18/19 when project sponsors plan to go to construction on Major Road projects.
-As noted previously, the targeted FY 18/19 date can be delayed if construction schedules do not proceed as planned. - The commitment to backfill SLPP funds with Measure A Bond Reserve funds will be satisfied when the remaining Major Road projects go to construction. - NTPP Concurrent to the abovementioned funds swap, TAM approved the below list of County TE projects that would be receiving Measure A funds, including \$400,000 to City of San Rafael's Medway/Canal Improvement Project.
+The commitment to backfill SLPP funds with Measure A Bond Reserve funds will be satisfied when the remaining Major Road projects go to construction.

+- NTPP Concurrent to the abovementioned funds swap, TAM approved the below list of County TE projects that would be receiving Measure A funds, including \$400,000 to City of San Rafael's Medway/Canal Improvement Project.
 TAM helped to facilitate a transaction between Marin County and the City of San Rafael to swap \$265,300 in Measure A funds with equal amount in Non-motorized Transportation Pilot Program (NTPP) funds in order to assist Marin County to implement its Bicycle Signing and Striping Project more expeditiously. - Safe Routes to School TAM received federal Safe Routes to School funding as part of the Block Grant Program and One Bay Area Grant (OBAG) Program from MTC.
 The funds were intended to establish a Safe Routes to School Program in each CMA, but Marin already has a mature and respected Safe Routes to School Program that was being modelled in other counties.
 Furthermore, the federal funds could not be used in TAM's existing Safe Routes to School contract because the contract was not "federalized."
 In consultation with MTC, the federal funds were programmed to the County for the Strawberry Point and Venetia Valley Safe Pathway capital projects and to San Rafael for the Grand Avenue Bridge project and equivalent Safe Pathway funds were programmed to the existing Safe Routes to School Program.